 • Can the Rift’s wild magic zones be predicted and mapped?

-• Do the ley lines predate the Primordial-Ones, or were they created by them?
+• Do the Ley-Lines predate the Primordial-Ones, or were they created by them?

 Geological Formation